xrosecky/differ/docs/introduction.rst

 from one format to another one.

 Sometimes it is necessary to convert an image from one format into another format.
-Some distorsions or error effects can occur when transforming of an image.
+Some distorsions, glitches or side effects can occur when transforming an image.

-The Image Validator gives user the information whether a graphic information that an image carries was destroyed or not after the transformation.
+The Image Validator gives the user information whether the graphic information that an image carries was destroyed or not after the transformation.

-The Image Validator collects significant properties from various image data extractors, process them and shows them to a user so that he or she can easily compare two images and controls a tranformation process.
+The Image Validator also collects significant properties from various image data extractors, processes them and shows them to a user so that he or she can easily compare two images and control the tranformation process.